huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

     retry-wait-duration-ms: 1000
     ```

     Please note that certain databases might have additional configuration parameters.
-For example, Oracle has the additional parameter ```service-name```
+For example, [Oracle has the additional parameter ```service-name```](/docs/source-setup/oracle/#vi-set-up-connection-configuration).

-    For further database specific examples, please refer to Source Database Setup.
+    For further database specific examples, please refer to one of our Source database setup pages.

-2. From ```REPLICANT_HOME``` navigate to the sample filter file of the source database
+2. From ```REPLICANT_HOME```, navigate to the sample filter file of the source database:

    ```BASH
    vi filter/<source-database-name>_filter.yaml
    ```